© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/criminal-investigation/hmrc-criminal-investigation-policy

-HM Revenue and Customs (HMRC) aims to secure the highest level of compliance with the law and regulations governing direct and indirect taxes and other regimes for which they’re responsible.
-Criminal investigation, with a view to prosecution by the Crown Prosecution Service in England and Wales or the Crown Office and Procurator Fiscal Service in Scotland and the Public Prosecution Service Northern Ireland is an important part of HMRC’s overall enforcement strategy.
+HMRC aims to secure the highest level of compliance with the law and regulations governing direct and indirect taxes and other regimes for which they’re responsible.
+Criminal investigation, with a view to prosecution by the Crown Prosecution Service in England and Wales, the Crown Office and Procurator Fiscal Service in Scotland, and the Public Prosecution Service Northern Ireland is an important part of HMRC’s overall enforcement strategy.

 HMRC reserves complete discretion to conduct a criminal investigation in any case and to carry out these investigations across a range of offences and in all the areas for which the Commissioners of HMRC have responsibility.

 Examples of the kind of circumstances in which HMRC will generally consider starting a criminal, rather than civil investigation are:

 - in cases of organised criminal gangs attacking the tax system or systematic frauds where losses represent a serious threat to the tax base, including conspiracy

 - where an individual holds a position of trust or responsibility

 - where materially false statements are made or materially false documents are provided in the course of a civil investigation

 - where, pursuing an avoidance scheme, reliance is placed on a false or altered document or such reliance or material facts are misrepresented to enhance the credibility of a scheme

 - where deliberate concealment, deception, conspiracy or corruption is suspected